signs he is sabotaging the relationship

-There is undoubtedly nothing worse than when a relationship ends and you do not understand why.
+There is nothing worse than going through a breakup and you don’t even know why.

-You feel completely blindsided and it seems like everything was fine just a week ago.
+You feel completely blindsided because it feels like everything was fine just a week ago.
 But now your (ex-)boyfriend seems cold, distant, and unbothered.

-A man ends a relationship without prior warning or a sign that he was not happy anymore.
+Your romantic partner ends the relationship without prior warning or a sign that he was not happy anymore.
 And even though you might have sensed a subtle shift in his behavior, you never would have thought that he is about to break up with you.

-The truth is, sometimes men self-sabotage relationships and there is nothing you can do about it.
-That’s why in this post, I’m sharing how a man sabotages a relationship and if he is doing it subconsciously or not.
+The truth is, sometimes men self-sabotage relationships and there is nothing you can do about it!

-Simply explained, self-sabotage in a relationship is when your partner’s conscious or subconscious actions get in the way of maintaining a healthy relationship.
+Simply explained, self-sabotaging behaviors are conscious or subconscious actions that get in the way of maintaining healthy relationships.

 As with most unhealthy behaviors, the root of self-sabotage is fear.

 In particular three different types of fears.
-The fear of abandonment/ rejection, fear of engulfment, or the fear of intimacy.
+The fear of rejection/ abandonment, the fear of engulfment, or the fear of intimacy.

-Each one of these fears can stem from traumas or experiences people have during their childhood that shape the way they behave in their adult lives.
+Each one of these fears stems from childhood trauma or previous relationships and shapes the way we behave in our adult lives.

 So if you are asking yourself “Why do men sabotage relationships?”, then one of these fears is most likely the answer.

-Fear of engulfment: The fear that your partner over-immerses himself/ herself in the relationship.
-He/she depends on you to meet all her needs.
-You become his/her everything.
+The fear that your partner over-immerses himself/ herself in the relationship.
+Men who are afraid of engulfment, that you will become a needy girlfriend.

-The problem is that when a man is paranoid about you leaving his behavior will make you feel trapped and helpless.
+The problem is that when a man is afraid of you leaving, his behavior will make you feel trapped and helpless.
 That can easily get to a point where it becomes so uncomfortable that it drives you away.

 2. Causing arguments

-The second most common way that men self-sabotage relationships is by picking unnecessary arguments.
-He will start to blow seemingly small disagreements out of proportion repeatedly causing conflicts.
+The second most common way that men self-sabotage relationships are by picking unnecessary arguments.

 4. Being emotionally unavailable

-Being emotionally unavailable is probably one of the most common ways a man self-sabotages a relationship in the beginning/ dating phase.
+Being emotionally unavailable is another very common way a man self-sabotages at the beginning of a relationship or during the dating phase.

-Therefore, whenever a man feels like he is becoming too vulnerable, he tries to keep you at arm’s length in order to make a possible breakup hurt less.
-Through that behavior he ends up causing you to feel unloved or unwanted and unconsciously manifesting a breakup.
+Sometimes when a man feels like he is becoming too emotionally invested, he tries to keep you at arm’s length in order to make a possible breakup hurt less.

 6. Looking for a flaw